nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/command-endpoint.md

 {{#> callout type='info' }}

-All `application/json+nxentity` JSON entities always contains a required top level property: "`entity-type`".
+All `application/json+nxentity` JSON entities always contains a required top level property: `entity-type`.
 This property is used to identify which type of object is described.
 There are three possible entity types:

 *   `document`
 *   `documents`